Experiment 3

 Technical set-up and Equipment

-Here is the representation of the setup you see in the picture.
-All of the equipement is shown, but the scaling is not representative.
+Here is a representation of the setup shown in the picture.
+All of the equipment is displayed, but the scaling is not proportional.

 Equipment list